bstephen1/subreddit_predictor/reddit_scraper/readme.txt

 Format of output:
   TITLE : title of the post
-  TOTAL COMMENTS : the total number of comments (int) POST TYPE : the domain the post links to.
-If it is "self.<SUBREDDIT>", it is a self post.
+  TOTAL : the total number of comments (int)
-  SUBREDDIT : the subreddit the post belongs to (name of the subreddit, eg, "pcgaming") FLAIRS : a list containing all the user flairs from the post COMMENTS : a list containing all the top-level comments from the top 200 comments in the post
+  TYPE : the domain the post links to (binary).
+1 = self post, 0 = link post SUBREDDIT : the subreddit the post belongs to (name of the subreddit, eg, "pcgaming") FLAIRS : a list containing all the user flairs from the post COMMENTS : a list containing all the top-level comments from the top 200 comments in the post